bigeasy/edify/README.md

  * Patterns should match relative to the project root.
  * Name collisions are a problem in C. A `.h` file and a `.c` file may share the same names.
+ * Base is annoying.
+We probably base off of a project subdirectory most of the time as in `/edify`, but this is going to be goofy when people view Markdown files in GitHub, they will be relative to GitHub.
+I'd like to be able to have those rewritten when served locally, stripping the prefix so it will navigate correctly.

 Using Cakefile as the interface to Edify.
 Got this idea from my own batch of Cakefile utilities, Twinkie.
 The problem with Twinkie is that we want people to